-Their home's purchase is the most serious transaction some of us may ever encounter.
-Whether it's a main residence, a second vacation property or a rental fixer upper, purchasing real property is an involved transaction that requires multiple people working in concert to see it through.
+Their home's purchase can be the most serious transaction most may ever encounter.
+Whether it's where you raise your family, an additional vacation home or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple parties to make it all happen.

-Practically all the participants are very familiar.
-The most recognizable entity in the transaction is the real estate agent.
-Next, the lender provides the financial capital needed to fund the exchange.
-And the title company makes sure that all areas of the transaction are completed and that a clear title transfers to the buyer from the seller.
+Most of the participants are quite familiar.
+The most known person in the exchange is the real estate agent.
+Next, the lender provides the financial capital necessary to bankroll the exchange.
+The title company sees to it that all requirements of the exchange are completed and that a clear title transfers from the seller to the buyer.

-So, who's responsible for making sure the value of the property is consistent with the amount being paid?
+So, what party makes sure the value of the property is in line with the amount being paid?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Slater Real Estate Services will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our duty to first conduct a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the shape a typical buyer would expect them to be.
-To ensure the stated square footage has not been misrepresented and convey the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the property.
+Our first task at Slater Real Estate Services is to inspect the property to ascertain its true status.
+We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the shape a reasonable person would expect them to be.
+To make sure the stated square footage is accurate and convey the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

-Appraisers are intimately familiar with the subdivisions in which they work.
-They thoroughly understand the value of particular features to the people of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers are intimately familiar with the neighborhoods in which they work.
+They thoroughly understand the value of particular features to the residents of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 Valuation Using the Income Approach